Buffalo Chicken Dip Bites

 Buffalo chicken dip bites are best served immediately, lightly drizzled with ranch dressing for extra flavor and gorgeous presentation!
 You’ll want to make this easy appetizer for:

-- Game days – impress your friends and family with a whole new version of buffalo chicken dip at your Super Bowl party
+- Game days – impress your friends and family with a whole new version of buffalo chicken dip at your Super Bowl party.
+Serve them with other game day favorites like BBQ pulled pork dip or bacon cream cheese jalapeno poppers!

 - Cocktail parties – serve them on a platter with toothpicks for an elevated appetizer your guests will love